itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 The table join is a crucial GIS workflow.
 Esri [describes it as such](https://pro.arcgis.com/en/pro-app/3.1/help/data/tables/joins-and-relates.htm):

 > Through a common field, known as a key, you can associate records in one table with records in another table.
-For example, you can associate a table of parcel ownership information with the parcels layer, because they share a parcel identification field.
+For example, you can associate a table of parcel ownership information with the parcels layer, because they share a \[common] parcel identification field.
->
-> You can make these associations in several ways, including by joining or relating tables temporarily in your map or by creating relationship classes in your geodatabase that maintain more permanent associations.
-Joins can also be based on spatial location.

 | ![joins](images/image016.png) |
 | :---------------------------: |